MONMOUTH REGIONAL HIGH SCHOOL

 a.
 Death In The Immediate Family: An allowance of up to five (5) days' leave at any one time shall be granted.
 Immediate family shall be considered: father, mother, spouse, child, or any member of the immediate household.

 b.
 Death of a Relative of the Second Degree: An allowance of up to three (3) days' leave shall be granted.
 Relative of the second degree shall be considered: current Grandparent, mother-in-law, father-in-law, brother-in-law or sister-in-law.

 c.
 Other: An allowance of up to one (1) day’s leave at any one time shall be granted for the death of a friend or relative not defined above.

 d.
 Travel Considerations: The Superintendent will consider up to two (2) days travel in the case of death of immediate family member or in-law’s where arrangements are a significant distance from New Jersey.

 ARTICLE VIII A. Supervisors shall be entitled to eleven (11) sick days per year.
 Twelve month Administrators shall be entitled to twelve (12) sick days per year.
 The Board of Education reserves the right to require reasonable documentation and verification of sick leave.

-with no more than the amount specified in 18A30-3.5 (1).
-The cap of days is 100 days at $150/day.
-The Business Administrator shall be notified six months in advance of retirement, except in the case of sudden illness, or serious unforeseen matters.
+The Board Secretary shall be notified six months in advance of retirement, except in case of sudden illness, or serious unforeseen matters.
 Failure to comply can result in delay of up to one year for sick leave benefits, until funds can be budgeted.
-This payment can be deferred as a lump sum payment for a period of up to twelve (12) months if mutually acceptable and if permissible by the IRS and NJ Division of Pensions.
+This payment can be deferred as a lump sum payment for a period up to twelve (12) months if mutually acceptable and if permissible by the IRS and NJ Division of Pensions.

 VACATIONS/PAID DAYS OFF